 Expectations and Abnormalities

 Jeff Voas, a software reliability expert and a co-founder of Cigital, once said, "it's the things that you never thought of that get you every time."
 Voas is not in any hurry to see a solution to the unreliability problem because he would be out of a job if that happened.
-Still, I agree with him that it is observably true that the human mind cannot think of everything that can go wrong with a complex software system but (and this is my claim) the computer is not so limited.
+Still, I agree with him that it is observably true that the human mind cannot think of everything that can go wrong with a complex software system but (and this is my claim) the computer itself is not so limited.
 It is because the computer has a certain advantage over the human brain: it can do a complete exhaustive search of what I call the expectation space of a computer program.
 The latter has to do with all the possible decision pathways that might occur within a program as a result of expected events.

 A billion mathematicians jumping up and down and foaming at the mouth notwithstanding, software is really all about stimuli and responses, or actions and reactions.
 That function calculation stuff is just icing on the cake.
 Consider that every decision (reaction) made by a program in response to a sensed event (a stimulus) implicitly expects a pattern of sequential and/or simultaneous events to have preceded the decision.
 This expected temporal signature is there even if the programmer is not aware of it.
 During the testing phase, it is easy for a diagnostic subprogram to determine the patterns that drive decisions within the application under test.
 It suffices to exercise the application multiple times to determine its full expectation pattern.
 Once this is known, it is even more trivial for the subprogram to automatically generate abnormality sensors that activate in the event that the expectations are not met.
 In other words, the system can be made to think of everything even if the programmer is not thorough.
 Abnormality sensors can be automatically connected to an error or alarm component or to a component constructed for that purpose.
 The system should then be tested under simulated conditions that force the activation of every abnormality sensor in order to determine its robustness under abnormal conditions.